20lives/flatboard/README.md

 ### Before Your First Build

 **Start with a test print:**
-Print the `test-single-choc` / `test-single-mx` profile first to Verify your printer is properly tuned and check that switches fit snugly in the top plate.
+Print the `test-single-choc` or `test-single-mx` profile first to verify your printer is properly tuned and check that switches fit snugly in the top plate.
 Test the snap-fit mechanism between top and bottom parts Ensure parts snap together securely without excessive force, use a plastic pry tool to reopen the case without damage.

 ### Planning Your Layout